Published June 2020

-Melamine resin properties provide product advantages.
+The properties of melamine resin provide product advantages.
 These properties include abrasion, chemical, physical, and thermal resistance; hardness; and the ability to combine with other chemicals to make melamine resins with good handling and molding properties.
 The high nitrogen content of melamine resin also provides fire-retardant properties.
-The major enduse markets for melamine include construction/remodeling, automotive production, and original equipment manufacture (OEM).
-Thus, demand is largely influenced by general economic conditions.
+The major end-use markets for melamine includes construction/remodeling, automotive production, and original equipment manufacture (OEM).
+Thus, demand is influenced largely by general economic conditions.

 The following pie chart shows world consumption of melamine:

 Overall, economic performance will continue to be the best indicator of future demand for melamine.
 Demand in most downstream markets is greatly influenced by general economic conditions.
 As a result, demand largely follows the patterns of the leading world economies.
 The major end-use markets include construction/remodeling, automotive production, and original equipment manufacture.

 During the last few years, melamine consumption has increased as global economies have improved and melamine enduse industries such as housing, construction, and automotive have continued to grow.
 However, in 2020, melamine consumption will decline from 2019 levels because of COVID-19 and the resulting negative effect on the global economy and on melamine end-use industries such as construction and automotive.
 In general, melamine consumption is expected to recover slightly in 2021, and will experience modest or limited growth in the years thereafter, depending on different regions of the world.
 Global melamine consumption growth is expected to be 3.5% per year during 2020-25.